PKU-EPIC/PartManip/README.md

 ### Training Curve
 There are some examples of our tested training curves:

+A training example of drawer:

 ![Training Curve for Drawer](imgs/drawer.jpg)

+A training example of door:

 ![Training Curve for Door](imgs/door.jpg)